nasa/Common-Metadata-Repository/search-app/docs/site.md

 ### <a name="routes"></a> Cached Content

 Some of the dynamic routes listed above may potentially generate content based on time-consuming queries, thus requiring longer rendering times.
 This can have a negative impact on search engine optimization (SEO) and thus the ability of our users to find the appropriate content using web search engines.
-As such, we have selectively cached such "expensive" pages in CMR's memory and reguularly regenerate them.
+As such, we have selectively cached such "expensive" pages in CMR's memory and regularly regenerate them.

 These are the routes that have been selected for caching: